Gissio/radpro/docs/devices/FNIRSI GC-01/install-stlink.md

 * cannot access the USB drive as described in the [main installation instructions](install.md).
 * want to install Rad Pro from macOS or Linux.
-* your FNIRSI GC-01 became irresponsive and you need to recover your device.
+* your FNIRSI GC-01 became unresponsive and you need to recover your device.

 **WARNING:** Rad Pro is incompatible with the FNIRSI GC-01 with a CACHIP microprocessor.
 Installing Rad Pro on such a device WILL BREAK IT.